balena-io/debugging-masterclass/README.md

 * Access to 8.8.8.8 and 8.8.4.4 for DNS resolution (although this is configurable via the `dnsServers` setting in `config.json`).

-Additionally, customer applications themselves may have networking requirements which may not be met.
-For example, a customer's application may need to send data to a server, but the server is offline and unreachable, and maybe the application isn't designed to handle these failures.
+Additionally, services running on the device themselves may have networking requirements which may not be met.
+For example, a service may need to send data to a server, but the server is offline and unreachable, and maybe the service isn't designed to handle these failures.

 In general,
 [debugging networking](https://github.com/balena-io/networking-masterclass/)